Germoe/hit-predictor/README.md

 ## What is the goal?

 Everyday we hear songs played on the radio, curated by producers and created by artists and record labels.
-Most of these songs were judged on their catchiness and mass-appeal, being examined by experienced people on their potential to make it onto the radio.
-In this repository, we'll look at the potential of a song to become a hit based on their individual signature and the associated artist's clout.
+Most of these songs were judged on their catchiness and mass-appeal by experienced people before they made it onto the radio.
+Experience that can determine whether a song will be come a hit or not is a scarce resource.
+Which is why we'll look at the potential of a song to become a hit based on a song's features and the associated artist's clout.

 Is it possible to tell from the song signature and additional meta data on the artist whether or not the song will become a hit and make it onto the Billboard Hot 100?

 ## Who cares?

 Making it onto the Billboard Hot 100 is essential for most artists and record labels to make an income and to sustain their work.
 Understanding the potential for a song to make it onto the Billboard Hot 100 could be used as an additional input to inform the costly decision on whether or not a song should be put out as a single or get released at all.

+Which is likely why there is even a start-up trying to do just that ([here](https://hyperlive.fm/))

 ## What data are you going to use?